Changing lives: gender expectations and roles during and after World War One

 Photograph showing a mother and child wearing gas masks (detail)

-Postcard showing the German Zeppelin L3 after it crashed on the Danish island of Fanø, 1915.Some rights reserved
+Postcard showing the German Zeppelin L3 after it crashed on the Danish island of Fanø, 1915.View images from this item (1)

 Men, women, and the state